Star Pisces

-MS Star Pisces was a cruise ship owned by Star Cruises and did short cruises from Hong Kong.
-She was originally built as the cruiseferry MS Kalypso in 1990 at Masa-Yards Turku New Shipyard, Finland for Rederi AB Slite for use in Viking Line traffic.
-The ship was designed by Per Dockson.
-Star Pisces had a sister ship, Pearl Seaways.
+MS Star Pisces was a cruise ship owned by Star Cruises and made short cruises from Hong Kong between 1994 and 2022.
+She was originally completed as the cruiseferry Kalypso in 1990 at Masa-Yards' Turku New Shipyard, Finland for Rederi AB Slite to run on Viking Line's Finland–Sweden route.
+After Slite's bankruptcy in 1993, the ship was sold to Star Cruises.
+She was sold for demolition in 2022.

 History

 Viking Line

 The late 1980s were a time of hectic new building in Baltic Sea ferry services.
 Between 1985 and 1991 no less than 11 new ships debuted for competing companies Viking Line and Silja Line.
-During construction of the Kalypso in 1989 the shipbuilding company Wärtsilä Marine was declared bankrupt.
+In 1988, Rederi AB Slite ordered the second of two sistership ferries, designed by Per Dockson, for Viking Line service from Wärtsilä Marine.
+The first, Athena, was delivered in April 1989.
+The shipbuilding company was declared bankrupt in October 1989, during construction of Kalypso.
 A new company, Masa-Yards, was established to continue operating Wärtsilä's shipyards in Turku and Helsinki.
-As a result of the bankruptcy the Kalypso's final price was much greater than originally agreed.
+As a result of the bankruptcy, the Kalypso's final price was much greater than originally agreed.

-When delivered on April 30, 1990, the Kalypso entered traffic on the route connecting Turku to Mariehamn and Stockholm, where she sailed without mishap for the next three years.
-1993 was to be the year when Slite would take delivery of another newbuild, the largest ferry in the world, M/S Europa.
-However, the Swedish krona was devaluated shortly before Slite were supposed to take delivery of the new ship.
-The Europa ended up in rival Silja Line's fleet in March 1993, and in April Rederi AB Slite was declared bankrupt.
+When delivered on April 30, 1990, the Kalypso entered traffic on the route connecting Turku to Mariehamn and Stockholm, where she sailed without incident for the next three years.
+1993 was to be the year when Slite would take delivery of another newbuild, the largest ferry in the world, Europa.
+However, the Swedish krona was devalued shortly before Slite were due to take delivery of the new ship.
+Europa ended up in rival Silja Line's fleet in March 1993, and in April Rederi AB Slite was declared bankrupt.

 As a result of Slite's bankruptcy, Kalypso and her sister were sold at an auction in August 1993.
 Bids were made by SF Line (the remaining Viking Line operator), P&O Ferries and DFDS, but the final buyer emerged from Malaysia where the newly established Star Cruises bought both ships.
-The Kalypso, the last ship ever delivered to Rederi AB Slite, stayed in Viking Line's traffic until January 1994.
+The Kalypso, the last ship ever delivered to Rederi AB Slite, remained in Viking Line service until January 1994.